CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapability.md

 `func (o *CapabilitySwitchCapability) UnsetSystemLimits()`

 UnsetSystemLimits ensures that no value is present for SystemLimits, not even an explicit nil
+### GetUnSupportedEquipmentModel

+`func (o *CapabilitySwitchCapability) GetUnSupportedEquipmentModel() []string`

+GetUnSupportedEquipmentModel returns the UnSupportedEquipmentModel field if non-nil, zero value otherwise.

+### GetUnSupportedEquipmentModelOk

+`func (o *CapabilitySwitchCapability) GetUnSupportedEquipmentModelOk() (*[]string, bool)`

+GetUnSupportedEquipmentModelOk returns a tuple with the UnSupportedEquipmentModel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnSupportedEquipmentModel

+`func (o *CapabilitySwitchCapability) SetUnSupportedEquipmentModel(v []string)`

+SetUnSupportedEquipmentModel sets UnSupportedEquipmentModel field to given value.

+### HasUnSupportedEquipmentModel

+`func (o *CapabilitySwitchCapability) HasUnSupportedEquipmentModel() bool`

+HasUnSupportedEquipmentModel returns a boolean if a field has been set.

+### SetUnSupportedEquipmentModelNil

+`func (o *CapabilitySwitchCapability) SetUnSupportedEquipmentModelNil(b bool)`

+ SetUnSupportedEquipmentModelNil sets the value for UnSupportedEquipmentModel to be an explicit nil

+### UnsetUnSupportedEquipmentModel
+`func (o *CapabilitySwitchCapability) UnsetUnSupportedEquipmentModel()`

+UnsetUnSupportedEquipmentModel ensures that no value is present for UnSupportedEquipmentModel, not even an explicit nil
 ### GetUnifiedPorts

 `func (o *CapabilitySwitchCapability) GetUnifiedPorts() []CapabilityPortRange`